Ivey scores 22 as Purdue beats Yale 78-56 in NCAA tourney

 Ivey, one of the fastest players in college basketball, went 3 for 6 from 3-point range and 7 for 9 at the free-throw line in 27 minutes.
 The 7-foot-4 Edey made the most of his size advantage against the Ivy League champions, finishing with 16 points and nine rebounds in 19 minutes.

+No kidding.
+Yale coach James Jones inserted 6-8 EJ Jarvis into his starting lineup, looking for a bigger body to help with Purdue’s size.
+But it had little effect.

+“Have you seen anybody in your life as big as (Edey) is?”
+Jones said.
+“Other than Yao Ming, I’ve seen nobody as big as he is.
+He is the second-largest man I’ve ever seen.”

-With Ivey dashing up and down the court and Edey towering over the lane, No. 3 seed Purdue (28-7) won its NCAA opener for the fourth time in its last five tournaments.
+Led by Ivey and Edey, No. 3 seed Purdue (28-7) won its NCAA opener for the fourth time in its last five tournaments.
 The lone exception occurred last year, when Purdue was upset by 13th-seeded North Texas in the first round.

 The overtime loss to the Mean Green seemed like a distant memory as the Boilermakers pulled away from the 14th-seeded Bulldogs at the beginning of the second half.
 Next up is the winner of Virginia Tech-Texas in the second round of the East Region on Sunday.